Abhilashmule7/Category-Management-System/README.md

 Update the MongoDB configuration in your application properties or YAML file to connect to the newly created productdb database.
 Here's an example of how you can configure the connection:

-**Swagger Integration:**

-This application utilizes Swagger for API documentation.
-Swagger UI can be accessed at `http://localhost:27019/swagger-ui.html`.

 **_Example_:**

 spring.data.mongodb.host=localhost